 Theorem 6.28, Corollary 6.29, and Theorem 6.30 The statement of Theorem 6.28 is true, but the proof given shows only that there is a gcd of f and g that is a linear combination of f and g; it does not show that any gcd of f and g is a linear combination of f and g.
-The statements of Corollary 6.29 and Theorem 6.30 are also true, but their proofs rely critically on the fact that any gcd of f and g is a linear combination of f and g, which still remains to be shown.
+The statements of Corollary 6.29 and Theorem 6.30 are also true, but their proofs rely critically on the fact that any gcd of f and g is a linear combination of f and g.
+The statements of f and g is a linear combination of f and g.
+The statements of f and g is a linear combination of f and g.